sbcSpohr/Image-Style-Converter-C/README.md

 Or use any other command you prefer.

-eplace <your_program_name> with your desired name for the executable.
+Replace <your_program_name> with your desired name for the executable.

 After successful compilation, run the program with the following command: